StevensSEC/softe.club/sec.club/src/articles/events/pimp-my-terminal/pimp-my-terminal.md

 ## Shells

 When you open a terminal, the terminal starts a program called the "shell".
 This is the program that you type commands into.
 It parses what you type in and does what you tell it to.

+Found a shell you like?
+Here's [how to set the default shell](/tutorial/set-default-shell).

 ### Unix based systems (Mac and Linux)